pomelo-io/dao-security/README.md

 ### Code4rena
 Code4rena offers "community-driven contests for smart contracts audits" (taken from the [docs](https://docs.code4rena.com/)).

 It works by setting up a window of several days (usually between 3 and 7) for auditors (called "wardens") to submit their findings, classified as gas optimizations, low, medium or high findings.
-At the end of the contest, the prize money provided by the project's developers is splitted according to the level of the findings and the amount of people that found it (more details [here](https://docs.code4rena.com/awarding/incentive-model-and-awards) in the docs).
+At the end of the contest, the prize money funded by the project's developers is splitted according to the criticity level of the findings and the amount of people that found it (more details [here](https://docs.code4rena.com/awarding/incentive-model-and-awards) in the docs).

 See the docs for [Bug bounties vs audit contests](https://docs.code4rena.com/#bug-bounties-vs-c4-audit-contests) and [Traditional audits vs audit contests](https://docs.code4rena.com/#traditional-audits-vs-c4-audit-contests).

-From my own experience with the audit process (having participated as a auditor in the [Golom contest](https://code4rena.com/contests/2022-07-golom-contest)):
+From my own experience with the audit process (having participated as an auditor in the [Golom contest](https://code4rena.com/contests/2022-07-golom-contest)):
 - [+] The competition aspect acts as a motivation boost for finding critical vulnerabilites and wanting to "top the charts".
 - [-] The documentation and code comments requirements before auditing are quite low and can lead to confusion when auditing (somehow counterbalanced with the rapid response of the project's developers but this not always the case).
 - [-] Looong audit process delay (usually more than a month after the contest ended) as judges works with developers to process all the findings (even longer for the reward delivery).
 This makes it hard for auditors to rely on the platform for consistent earnings.
 - [-] Low transparency and lack of information during the judging process (one of Code4rena's main improvement goal).
-- [-] Reliant on the Github platforms for submitting, storing and processing findings (security implications ? decentralization ?).
+- [-] Reliant on the Github platforms for submitting, storing and processing findings (*security implications? decentralization?*).

 ### EOS players
 - [Certik](https://www.certik.com/products/security-audit): « A comprehensive security assessment of your smart contract and blockchain code to identify vulnerabilities and recommend ways to fix them. »